microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraDeviceRegisteredUser.md

 ```

 This example explains how to remove the registered user from device.
-The first command gets a device by using the [Get-EntraDevice](./Get-EntraDevice.md) cmdlet, and then stores it in the $Device variable.
-The second command gets the registered user for the device in $ Device by using the [Get-EntraDeviceRegisteredUser](./Get-EntraDeviceRegisteredUser.md) cmdlet.
+The first command gets a device by using the [Get-EntraDevice](./Get-EntraDevice.md) cmdlet, and then stores it in the `$Device` variable.
+The second command gets the registered user for the device in `$Device` by using the [Get-EntraDeviceRegisteredUser](./Get-EntraDeviceRegisteredUser.md) cmdlet.
-The command stores it in the $User variable.
-The final command removes the user in $ User from the device in $Device.
+The command stores it in the `$User` variable.
+The final command removes the user in `$User` from the device in `$Device`.

 ## PARAMETERS